zetterlund/Deep-Learning-Author-Prediction/README.md

-# Article Author Prediction
+# Deep Learning Author Prediction

-This is a natural-language processing program I wrote that can predict who wrote a blog article based only on the text of the post.
+This is a natural-language processing program I wrote that can predict who wrote a blog article based only on the text of the post's title, headline, and description.

 For this project, I scraped a list of blog posts on Vice's "Motherboard" blog (__[www.motherboard.vice.com](http://www.motherboard.com)__).
 I already executed the scraping script and have not included it in this Notebook.
 I gathered about 15,000 different blog posts spanning 7 years.